SPantoja-Proj/macmini-homelab-tripleboot/README.md

 Steps (Disk Management)

-1.Connect the external drive to your PC.
+1. Connect the external drive to your PC.

-2.Press Win + X → choose Disk Management.
+2. Press Win + X → choose Disk Management.

-3.In the bottom panel, find your external drive (look for the correct size).
+3. In the bottom panel, find your external drive (look for the correct size).

-4.Right‑click each partition on that drive → choose Delete Volume.
+4. Right‑click each partition on that drive → choose Delete Volume.

    -Repeat until the entire drive shows black bar labeled Unallocated.

-5.That’s it — the drive is now unallocated.
+5. That’s it — the drive is now unallocated.

 `macOS: Make an External Drive Unallocated`